tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 1. More **compartmentalization**.
 I really like to be able to focus on the thing I want to focus on when I want to focus on that thing.
 If I can look at one list that contains all my pending tasks for that context (outside of the tasks that need to be done today or this week), it just makes me feel warm inside.
 2. Just in case I'm in the **"right place, right time"** to do a task that I didn't necessarily plan on.
 For example, I have an `Errands` list.
 If I'm out and about with my two little boys and want to give my wife a little extra time to just sit in peace without a baby in her arms or a toddler climbing all over her, I'll pull up the list and see if there is anything we can go do together.

-`Things I'd like to do` - There are a lot of tasks that come to mind that are neither urgent nor super important.
-Just things that would be nice to have done at some point.
+`Things I'd like to do` - Often times, a task will come to mind that is neither urgent nor super important, but things that would be nice to have done at some point.
 For example, right now in this list, I have several blog posts I'd like to write, I have a task to reorganize my workout playlist and a task to start

 To make sure these categories are not lost as the tasks move through the different lists, I have [Butler](https://help.trello.com/article/1198-an-intro-to-butler) policies (once again, you'll read more about this later... stop trying to jump ahead) that automatically apply the appropriate label to cards as they are moved into the list.
 This gives me the capability of filtering my entire board to see only tasks with that label, even if they are no longer in their categorical list.
 For example, when I'm at work, it's nice to see tasks that I'm doing `This Week` or `Today` without having to scan through the other tasks in those lists.